 Right click on the cat in the Sprite List and select delete.
 Next select Paint New Sprite, it's the paint brush icon, and when the editor opens draw a colored circle to represent the ball.
 You can use the paint can icon to fill the outline with black

-Now what we have to do is set the rotation of the ball and then use an infinite loop to repeat the move forward 10.
+Now what we have to do is set the rotation of the ball to give it an initial heading and then use an infinite loop to repeat the move forward 10.

 You need to select Events and place a When green flag clicked block on the script area.
 Then select Motion and the turn 15 degrees block and place it next.
 Finally select the Control palette and place a forever block on the script area.
 You can see that the forever block has a slot inside it - any blocks you place in there are repeated, well, forever.

 Yes this is the Scratch equivalent of the infinite loop.